radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 ```

 We can finally run the program (don't forget to run the program as sudo).
-In a new terminal, SSH into your machine and you should see the events being logged
+In a new terminal, SSH into your machine, and you should see the events being logged.

 ```console
 idipot@mini ssh-notify % sudo ./target/debug/ssh-notify